aahnik/tgcf/README.md

 on your own machine.
 Cloud servers are very reliable and great for running `tgcf` in live mode for a long time.

+You can enjoy smooth one-click deploys to the major cloud providers.

 - [Heroku](https://github.com/aahnik/tgcf/wiki/Deploy-to-Heroku)
 - [Digital Ocean](https://github.com/aahnik/tgcf/wiki/Deploy-to-Digital-Ocean)